Yancey2023/CHelper-Core/include/nlohmann/README.md

 target_link_libraries(foo PRIVATE nlohmann_json::nlohmann_json)
 ```

-**Note**: It is recommended to use the URL approach described above which is supported as of version 3.10.0.
+**Note**: It is recommended to use the URL approach described above index is supported as of version 3.10.0.
 See
 <https://json.nlohmann.me/integration/cmake/#fetchcontent> for more information.

 #### Supporting Both